poppy-project/poppy-docs/en/programming/python.md

 * Use a simulator (e.g. V-REP, or web simulator),
 * or want to directly plug the robot to your computer

 You will have to install Poppy libraries locally.
-They work on Windows, Mac OSX, Linux, and have been tested on:
+They work on Windows, Mac OSX, Linux, and have been tested on Python >= 3.5.
+Python 2 and Anaconda recipes are no longer supported starting from pypot >= 4.0.

-* Python >= 2.7
-* Python >= 3.4

 Also note that if you are planning to directly plug your robot to your USB port, specific drivers should be installed.